Notable People

 W. Ian Lipkin has one of those reputations that sounds inflated until you read the resume.

-He built tools, not just status
+He built tools, not status alone

 Columbia's Mailman School of Public Health describes Lipkin as the John Snow Professor of Epidemiology and director of the Center for Infection and Immunity.
 His official biography is unusually explicit about method.
-It credits him with major work in infectious-disease diagnosis, surveillance, and discovery, and highlights the technologies he helped advance, including subtractive cloning, high-throughput sequencing, and capture systems such as VirCapSeq-VERT and BacCapSeq.
+It credits him with major work in infectious-disease diagnosis, surveillance, and discovery, and highlights technologies he helped advance, including subtractive cloning, high-throughput sequencing, and capture systems such as VirCapSeq-VERT and BacCapSeq.

 That emphasis on tools is the key to understanding him.